Nikhil1912/Athenaeum/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first use our ticketing system and send an email of the issue to athenaeum_csc510@outlook.com.

 Please note we have a code of conduct, and please follow it in all your interactions with the project.